Soxxes/HeLO-System/README.md

 ## What if more than one team plays together?
 Glad you ask!
 This is called a <i>cooperation</i>.
 Cooperations can consist of teams fielding the same amount of players, e.g. 25 each, or different amounts of players, e.g. 15 and 35.<br />
 We have multiple options here.
 The most intuitive one is to assign the score gain or loss of that specific game according to the player distributions.
 And that is exactly what a weighted average does.
-Check this out:
+Check this out:<br />

 <img src="https://latex.codecogs.com/svg.image?\overline{x}&space;=&space;\sum_{i=1}^{n}w_i&space;x_i" title="\overline{x} = \sum_{i=1}^{n}w_i x_i" />